-Large venues like convention centers, stadiums and sports arenas play an important role in the social and economic life of our cities.
+Large venues like convention centers, stadiums and sports arenas play an important role in the social and economic life of cities.
 As public space, they bring people together to be inspired, celebrate victory (or commiserate loss) and share passions.
 At the same time, they are a critical economic driver, contributing to a city’s tax base and bolstering the sales of nearby businesses.
-Many cities' identity is closely tied to their sports team; with people traveling from all over to experience a game in their arena.
-While these venues, particularly sports arenas, play an important role in urban communities, they have historically been built in areas cut off from the rest of the surrounding neighborhood.
+Many cities' identities are closely tied to their sports teams, with people traveling from all over to experience a game in person.
+While these venues, particularly sports arenas, play an important role in urban communities, they have historically been built in areas cut off from the surrounding neighborhood.
 Excluding stadiums like Wrigley Field in Chicago or Fenway Park in Boston, many sports arenas have been built at the edges of the city and rely on patrons driving in and parking.
-However, over the last decade or so there has been a shift in thinking for how these centers can be better integrated into the community and designed as mixed-use destinations that focus on placemaking and people, regardless if you have a ticket to the event or game.
+However, over the last decade or so there has been a shift in thinking about how these centers can be better integrated into the community and designed as mixed-use destinations that focus on placemaking and people, regardless of whether you have a ticket to the event or game.

 The transition of stadiums into mixed-use urban entertainment centers has not come without challenges.
 For example, property owners need to understand the value proposition of visitors frequenting the businesses and spaces around the stadium, and by extension, to understand that the vibrancy and connectivity of the surrounding area is just as important as the experience inside the stadium.
 It also requires property managers, planners and city policymakers to rethink how people travel to and access these large venues.